-The Java Card System (the TOE) life cycle is part of the product life cycle, i.e. the Java Card platform with applications, which goes from product development to its usage by the final user.
 The product life cycle phases are those detailed in Figure 3.
-We refer to [PP0035] for a thorough description of Phases 1 to 7:
+We refer to [PP0084b] for a thorough description of Phases 1 to 7:

 - Phases 1 and 2 compose the product development: Embedded Software (IC Dedicated Software, OS, Java Card System, other platform components such as Card Manager, Applets) and IC development. - Phase 3 and Phase 4 correspond to IC manufacturing and packaging, respectively.
-Some IC pre-personalisation steps may occur in Phase 3. - Phase 5 concerns the embedding of software components within the IC. - Phase 6 is dedicated to the product personalisation prior final use. - Phase 7 is the product operational phase.
+Some IC pre-personalization steps may occur in Phase 3. - Phase 5 concerns the embedding of software components within the IC. - Phase 6 is dedicated to the product personalization prior final use. - Phase 7 is the product operational phase.